Bhart97/CDE-project/module/part b/README.md

 Troubleshooting:
 - Connecting to your ELB is similar to connecting to your EC2 from a web browser.
-- If a page reload does not update the contents of the web page, check if sticky sessions were enabled or use multiple web browsers.
+- If a page reload does not update the contents of the web page, clear your cache to resolve this since AWS caches DNS queries.

 ## Working on the Cloud: Automation